rakeshkumar0804/chronos/README.md

 ## What's Not in Scope (Yet)

-- Soft-constraint optimization (preferences are parsed and stored but not yet weighted into the objective function)
+- Soft-constraint optimization (preferences are parsed and stored but not yet weighted into the objective function — the solver currently optimizes for feasibility, not for things like spreading sessions evenly across the week)
-- Multi-institution / multi-semester scheduling
+- Per-visitor isolated workspaces (a fully separate scheduling instance per user, so a visitor's Quick Add data never mixes with the demo dataset) — attempted, but data-isolation bugs surfaced faster than they could be reliably fixed, so this was rolled back in favor of protecting the verified core solver and benchmark data.
+The solver's data layer is already workspace-agnostic by design, so this is a scoped addition for later, not an architectural rewrite.
-- A second search strategy beyond backtracking (e.g., simulated annealing) for very large instances
+- A second search strategy beyond backtracking (e.g., simulated annealing) for much larger instances

 ---